gdiegel/writing-public/custom_test_engine_with_kotlin.md

 }
 ```

 Test functions have to be annotated with the `@Kion` annotation to be considered test by the test engine.
 Compare that to JUnit's `@Test` annotation, which serves a similar purpose.
 Both tests use the `spec` function, pass in a short description and use lambdas containing assertion statements to [instantiate][6] the function type.
-In this case we have two test functions, one passing and one failing
+In this case we have two test functions, one passing and one failing.

 ### Using the platform launcher to execute the tests